anniej42/squeegee/README.md

 this app is written in front-end javascript, uses and `d3.js`, and is routed using `express`.
 the server is written in `node.js` and hosted on `heroku`.

-images use the google custom search engine API.
+images use the google custom search engine API. the use of the custom search engine is subject to 100 search queries a day for free. if the service needs to support more queries, google has a paid option or we can switch to other image search services (flickr or 500px, for example). the server querying is done in `server.js`.

 ## Installation